mdx-workshop/mdx-submissions21/paper.md

 We show on Table \autoref{tbl:musdb} the SDR metrics  as measured on the MusDB dataset.
-Again, Hybrid Demucs achieves the best performance for the `Drums` and `Bass` source, while improving quite a lot over waveform only Demucs for the `Other` and `Vocals`.
+Again, Hybrid Demucs achieves the best performance for the `Drums` and `Bass` source, while improving quite a lot over waveform only Demucs for the `Other` and `Vocals`, but not enough to surpasse KUIELAB-MDX-Net, which is purely spectrogram based for those two sources.
-Interestingly, the best performance on the `Vocals` source is achieved by ResUNetDecouple+ [@kong2021decoupling], which uses a novel approach based on complex modulation of the input spectrogram.
+Interestingly, the best performance on the `Vocals` source is also achieved by ResUNetDecouple+ [@kong2021decoupling], which uses a novel complex modulation of the input spectrogram.

 ## Human evaluations